Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 The `LambdaServiceStack` defines a very bare-bones service that uses a HTTP api gateway to return the response of a lambda invocation for the root domain.
-The api gateway will use service sub-domain as custom domain.
+The api gateway will use the service sub-domain as custom domain.

 ```typescript
 const handler = new lambdaJs.NodejsFunction(this, "serviceLambda", {